White Ribbon Day and 16 Days of Action 2022

 We believe that everyone has a right to live in a safe place, without fear.
 We are fighting to end domestic violence and abuse against women, children and men.
 Domestic violence or abuse is used by someone you know to control or take power over you.
 This can include physical, sexual, psychological, verbal, emotional and financial abuse.

 25 November is the International Day for the Elimination of Violence Against Women, also known as White Ribbon Day.
-2021 Theme is Orange the World: End Violence against Women Now!
+2022 Theme is Elimination of Violence Against Women and Girls.
 From that day until 10 December are the 16 Days of Action.
 We have committed our support to raise awareness of these two important campaigns and help people get the support they need.

-White Ribbon Day is Thursday 25 November 2021.
+White Ribbon Day is Friday 25 November 2022.
 Each year thousands of people stand up, speak out and say no to violence against women.
-This year is more important than ever with an increase in violence, harassment and abuse towards women during the coronavirus pandemic.

 You can help to raise awareness by:

 - Wearing a white ribbon and showing your support

 - Being active on social media.
 You can follow the White Ribbon Twitter page and spread the word using #WhiteRibbonDay #MakeThePromise #TheGoal